 There is No Shame in Cake Mix

-Frankly, I love cake mix!
-Few folks will likely be able to discern cake mix in this recipe.
+Please don’t pass on this because it starts with a cake mix.
+Few folks will likely be able to tell.
 In fact, THE best white cake with buttercream frosting, a previous post, is my favorite white cake (made with cake mix also)!
 It is so yummy that I’ve had readers email me raving about it.
-One reader told me that she made her daughter’s wedding cake from the recipe. #nothingwrongwithcakemix #dontbeacakesnobgiveitatry:-)
+I’ve had two readers tell me that they used the recipe for a wedding cake.

 This cake can be made as a layer cake and frosted.
 One of my fave layered variations is this Triple Chocolate Cake with Peanut Butter Frosting.
-It is rich and showstopping.
+It is rich and show-stopping.
 Folks can usually only eat a small slice, so one cake should feed 12-12 folks.